josematez/detectron2_ros_probs/README.md

 # Detectron2 Object Detector for ROS

-Note: This repository is an adaptation [Detectron2_ros](from https://github.com/DavidFernandezChaves/Detectron2_ros) to include panoptic segmentation.
+Note: This repository is an adaptation of [Detectron2_ros](https://github.com/DavidFernandezChaves/Detectron2_ros) to include panoptic segmentation.

 A ROS Node for detecting objects using [Detectron2](https://github.com/facebookresearch/detectron2).